-Stance angles, positioning and width of the bindings can affect the ability to ride switch and steer the board.

-Guests will need to revise some of the skill progressions regular before attempting switch.

-• Time and mileage with the progressions will aid in building guests' confidence and skills.

-Using a variety of terrain and choosing progressions that will aid the guest's skills and development.
+- Stance angles, positioning and width of the bindings can affect the ability to ride switch and steer the board. - · Guests will need to revise some of the skill progressions regular before attempting switch. - Time and mileage with the progressions will aid in building quests' confidence and skills. - Using a variety of terrain and choosing progressions that will aid the guest's skills and development.

-· Heel side blind spots and traffic.
+- · Heel side blind spots and traffic.

-- Use suitable terrain to aid guests.
+- · Use suitable terrain to aid guests.

-- Snow and terrain conditions.
+- · Snow and terrain conditions.

-- · Incorrect stance angles.
+- · Incorrect stance angles

+Common problem Possible Causes Possible Solutions Lacking control.
+Weight on back foot.
+Too fast.
 Match shoulders to pitch.
 Projection.
 Speed control, uphill turns.
+Getting blocked.
+Lacking anticipation.
+Lacking rotation.
 Focus on upper body rotation.
 Rotation drills.
 Focus points.
+Not committing to fall line.
+Incorrect timing.
 Easier terrain.
 Teacher assist.
 Two-foot direction change switch.

-SECTION 5 The Progression
+Intermediate Progressions/Carve Turns